webb-e/Global_lake_area/README.md

 `Figures` contains the code used to produce the figures

-The lake area timeseries, annual medians, and monthly medians are archived through the Arctic Data Center: [doi:10.18739/A2BZ61B03](doi:10.18739/A2BZ61B03).
+The lake area timeseries, annual medians, and monthly medians are archived through the Arctic Data Center:[doi:10.18739/A2BZ61B03](doi:10.18739/A2BZ61B03).